 “The journey not the arrival matters.”
 T.S.
 Eliot

-For the month of June we are celebrating the idea of exploring.
-Whether you are staying close to home or venturing out and about, there is always room to see and explore new things.
+Whether you are staying close to home or venturing out and about, there is always an opportunity to see and explore new things.
 Exploring does not have to entail a large and grand trip to foreign lands, exploring can happen in your own backyard, town, or even your kitchen, where you can explore new foods and ingredients, such as the food we are looking at today; quinoa!

 Explore New Foods